ArifDoenmez/Marketing-Affinity-Score-Model-for-Car-Insurance/README.md

 ## Technical Implementation

-The project follows a structured data science methodology implemented entirely in R.
+The project follows a structured data science and ML methodology implemented entirely in R.

 ### 1. Data Preparation and EDA
 - **Data Integration:** The three source files were efficiently loaded and merged into a single `data.table` object.